This Privacy Statement sets out CT’s policy relating to the collection and use of your personal information.

 Generic comments and other non-specific content (e.g. spam) submitted to our helpdesk service are not saved on our servers unless they were marked as false positives, in which case we store them long enough to use them to improve the service to avoid future false positives.

-CT utilises an internationally recognised Integrated Management System (IMS) which provides us with a systematic approach to combating a broad range of security risks to both our own proprietary information assets and those (such as customer data and personal information about employees) over which we have a duty of care under ISO 27001.
-This IMS also ensures we adhere to Quality and Environmental standards as laid out in ISO 9001 and ISO 14001.
+CT utilises an internationally recognised Integrated Management System (IMS) incorporated throughout its premises and platforms which provides us with a systematic approach to combating a broad range of security risks to both our own proprietary information assets and those (such as customer data and personal information about employees) over which we have a duty of care under ISO 27001.
+This IMS also ensures we adhere to Quality, Environmental and Work Health & Safety standards as laid out in ISO 9001, ISO 14001 and ISO 45001.